How to start a successful podcast in 2024

 The interview podcast format features a host who interviews a guest on a specific topic.
 The goal is to provide valuable insight, information, and opinions from experts or people with unique experiences.

-The host guides the conversation, asking questions and allowing guests to share their knowledge and perspective.
+The host guides the conversation, asking questions and allowing guests to share their knowledge and perspectives.
 An interview podcast can cover any topic, from business and finance to health and wellness and pop culture.

 Examples of popular interview podcasts include "The Joe Rogan Experience," where Joe Rogan interviews guests from a wide range of fields, and "How I Built This with Guy Raz," where Guy Raz interviews successful entrepreneurs about their journey building their businesses.